 We can reconcile these apparently opposite truths by our honest efforts to make our destructiveness conscious—without justifying it by what someone else did or didn’t do.
 This deactivates our destructiveness, without hiding it.
 It’s when we deny our malice or self-centeredness that we make trouble for everyone.

 Let’s say we’re in denial, feeling the need to blame and accuse and make others responsible for what we feel too guilty to face head-on.
-We exaggerate the ills of the other, falsifying the situation.
-We deal in half-truths.
+So we exaggerate the ills of the other, falsifying the situation.
+Then we deal in half-truths.
 We highlight the evil in the other, ignoring the fact that they aren’t responsible for our misery.
-We deny self-responsibility and insist on being dependent.
+Also, we deny self-responsibility and insist on being dependent.
 We are in effect saying, “I depend on others to be free from evil so I can be OK.”

 This puts us in a bit of a bind.
 If this is the message we are expressing into life on a semiconscious level, on a deeper level we’re going to have to pay the price and follow through.
 So then what we’re really saying is, “My evil is responsible for making others not OK.”
 Back and forth we go: infantile dependency in which we’re helpless in the face of other’s wrongdoing, and omnipotence in which others are victimized by our incompleteness.